cyrus-/typy/README.md

 `tydy` (pronounced "tidy")
 ==========================
-Typed functional programming languages, like OCaml and Haskell, promise a way forward, but real concerns about library availability and familiarity have limited their adoption.
-Here are some relevant quotes:
+Typed functional programming languages, like OCaml and Haskell, are semantically elegant, but real concerns about library availability and familiarity have limited their adoption.
+Consider these very real quotes:

 > "You'll never get me to give up my obscure Python statistics packages!"

-> "Mathematical elegance is great and all, but my 3D-printed toaster only has Python bindings.
+> "Mathematical elegance is great and all, but my 3D-printed toaster has Python bindings."

-To address these all-too-real concerns, I'm leading the design and implementation of `tydy`: a typed functional programming language _embedded cleanly into Python as a library_!
+To address these all-too-real concerns, I'm building `tydy`: a typed functional programming language embedded into Python as a library!

 Hello, World!
 -------------
-Here is the heart of a tydy'd up "Hello, World!":
+Here is the heart of a tydy'd up functional "Hello, World!":
 ```python
 def greet(x : string):
     "Hello, " + x + "!"
 print(greet("World"))
 ```
-Not so hard!
 Notice that the function `greet` does not need to explicitly `return`.
 Like other functional languages, `tydy` is *expression-oriented*.
-(Later, you'll see that some semantic expressions span multiple syntactic statements.)
+The return type is inferred.

-This `tydy` code must be placed inside a `tydy` component, which is simply a Python definition decorated with `@tydy.component`.
+The `tydy` code above lives inside a `tydy` component -- a Python definition decorated with `@tydy.component`.
 The full "Hello, World!" example therefore looks like this:
 ```python
 import tydy